jiink/Portfolio/README.md

 ## Note to self

-After cloning the repo, you can just run `npm run dev` and it will give you a link to see it in the browser as you edit it.
+After cloning the repo, you can run `npm run dev -- --base=/Portfolio/` and it will give you a link to see it in the browser as you edit it.

+To deploy to GitHub Pages, run `npm run deploy`